Spay & Neuter

 - Spay and neuter surgeries are available on a walk-in basis Mondays through Fridays.
 Space is limited.
 Please call us for more information.

-- Special Feline Fridays scheduled twice a month on the first and last Friday of every month.
-These events have room for over 25 feral cats.
+- Special Feline Fridays are scheduled twice a month on the first and last Friday of every month (excluding the following holiday weeks: November 26, December 31).
+These events have room for 10-12 feral cats.

 - Limit two per family per day.
-Pricing is the same as cat spay and neuter pricing listed above.
-We are only able to accommodate four total feral surgeries per day.
+We are only able to accommodate 4-6 total feral surgeries per day, except for Feline Fridays where we can take in 10-12 feral cats.

 - For the safety of you, our staff, and the cats, all feral cats must be in a secure feral cat trap, like the one pictured here.
 Feral cats brought to our clinic not in these traps will not be accepted for surgery.
 Please call us if you have any questions about feral cat traps.